 Teaching pack PDFs

-Throughout this story, Stella must make hard choices about who to trust; but if she gets it wrong this time, she risks plunging the world into endless winter…
+The WAGOLL extract is from Tamsin Mori’s Winter’s Keep, which is the third book in the Weather Weaver trilogy.
+Throughout this story, main character Stella must make hard choices about who to trust.
+If she gets it wrong, she risks plunging the world into endless winter…

 Winter’s Keep by Tamsin Mori (£7.99, UCLAN Publishing) is available now.